slhck/slhck.github.io/_posts/2025-09-19-running-uv-docker-containers-read-only.md

 ## Minimal Filesystem Writes

-With the bytecode issue sorted, you only need tmpfs mounts for the bare minimum – just the uv cache directory for metadata.
+With the bytecode issue sorted, you only need `tmpfs` mounts for the bare minimum – just the uv cache directory for metadata.
 Your `docker-compose.yml` should look like this:

 ```yaml
 read_only: true
 tmpfs:
   - /home/appuser/.cache:uid=1001,gid=1001
 ```

-That's it.
-No mounting over site-packages, no complex volume configurations.

 ## Complete Example